hindutva/hindutva.github.io/rivals/abe-disease/islam/kaafir-jihaad.md

 - Early muslim expansion into central Asia offers several gory examples ([M](http://www.indiafacts.co.in/isis-caliphate-lessons-earliest-mohammedan-invasions-central-asia/)).
 - Boko Haram captures schoolgirls of Nigeria (2014) and forces them to Islam + marriage with jihadis ([wiki](https://en.wikipedia.org/wiki/Chibok_schoolgirls_kidnapping)).
 - Islamic State sells captured Yazidi women in Iraq (2014) \[[Guardian](http://www.theguardian.com/world/2014/aug/11/yazidis-tormented-fears-for-women-girls-kidnapped-sinjar-isis-slaves)\].
+- That these Ms target non-M girls as victims is clear from what we see across Assam, WB and Bangladesh.
+98% of rape victims in BD are non-M. This is not mere crime of passion.

 #### Theological justification
 - Kuwaiti Political Activist Salwa Al Mteiri ([1](https://www.youtube.com/watch?v=x7Sc2uoJ5f8), [2](https://www.youtube.com/watch?v=BoBcFWUTze0))